Nitrokey/nitrokey-documentation/source/components/software/nk-app2/passwords.rst

 .. important::

    The export is encrypted by default.
 The "Cleartext" option disables the encryption and stores all credentials unprotected in the file.
-Only use it for interoperability with other password managers.
+Only use it for compatibility with other password managers.

 Import
 ^^^^^^